JakubSokolowski/PEA/TSP/ReadMe.txt

 ========================================================================
-    DYNAMIC LINK LIBRARY : TSP Project Overview
+    CONSOLE APPLICATION : TSP Project Overview
 ========================================================================

-AppWizard has created this TSP DLL for you.
+AppWizard has created this TSP application for you.

 This file contains a summary of what you will find in each of the files that make up your TSP application.